Zeutschler/duckdb-pong-in-sql/README.md

 ---

 *"Can it run Pong?"
-Yes.
 Yes it can.
 In SQL.*